UNBRANDED : A Movie Review | SLO Horse News

 UNBRANDED : A Movie Review

 The film was really an afterthought in terms of what the four men who began this journey truly wanted to do.
-There are thousands of wild horses roaming free in the United States, but due to a variety of factors, the BLM is forced to round up nearly 50,000 of these horses and put them into corrals for adoption.
-The men wanted to throw a spotlight on this issue, to show people that mustangs are fantastic horses and thus encourage their adoption.
+There are thousands of wild horses roaming free in the United States.
+But, due to a variety of factors, the BLM is forced to round up nearly 50,000 of these horses and put them into corrals for adoption.
+The men wanted to throw a spotlight on this issue.
+The goal is to show people that mustangs are fantastic horses and thus encourage their adoption.
 They also wanted to experience the “open spaces” that are left in this country…before they are gone.
-One of riders, Ben Masters, is touted as saying that the idea came to he and his friends “while drinking tequlia”.
-They raised over $170,000 on Kickstarter in 45 days to begin making preparations for their journey, and then were lucky enough to find producers Cindy Meehl and Dennis Aig, who were interested in making the “journey” into a film to share with the world.
+One of riders, Ben Masters, is touted as saying that the idea came to him and his friends, “while drinking tequlia.”
+They raised over $170,000 on Kickstarter in 45 days to begin making preparations for their journey.
+They were then were lucky enough to find producers Cindy Meehl and Dennis Aig, who were interested in making the “journey” into a film to share with the world.

 Unbranded : At Its Heart A Documentary

 The film is at its heart a documentary of the actual events of the four month long trip.
-It begins with the men choosing their mustangs, briefly shows the training involved, and documents the events of the 3,000 mile trek.
-The cinematography really stands out, and when you consider the setting – one of the last bands of vast, mostly-open space of the western side of the middle band of the US – you realize that it would be hard not to get some really stunning footage.
-Talented cameramen show their skill with unique lighting, angles, and wide shots of untamed, mostly uninhabited land, which is inhabited in this footage by the men and the mustangs.
+It begins with the men choosing their mustangs, briefly shows the training involved, then documents the events of the 3,000 mile trek.
+The cinematography really stands out.
+When you consider the setting – one of the last bands of vast, mostly-open space of the western side of the middle band of the US – you realize that it would be hard not to get some really stunning footage.
+Talented cameramen show their skill with unique lighting, angles, and wide shots.
+They focus on the untamed, mostly uninhabited land inhabited in this footage by the men and the mustangs.

 Unbranded : Wrestles With a Variety of Issues